victorcana/PANAS/README.md

 - Input data

 - Main Options
-  `-p` Directory containing protein(s) file(s) in Fasta format.
+  - `-p` Directory containing protein(s) file(s) in Fasta format.
 If you ran OMA to obtain orthologous information, it can be used the "DB" file, only with the Fasta file.
 Required parameter.
-  `-n` Directory containing nucleotido(s) file(s) in Fasta format.
+  -`-n` Directory containing nucleotido(s) file(s) in Fasta format.
 Required parameter.
   `-o` Directory containing information of the ortologous groups.
 If you ran OMA, you can use "PairwiseOrthologs" file.
 However, a file in format tsv (Tab-separated values) with two column can be used.
 See example in "Input data" section.
 Required parameter.
   `-z` Process number used during alignment.
 It is used by the ParAT program.
 Required Parameter.
   `-a` Aligner used.
 Depending on which alignment program you have installed, you can choose one of the following: "clustalw2", "t_coffee", "mafft" or "muscle").
 Default: mafft.
 Optional parameter.